xeruf/mostr/README.md

 To change your keypair on an existing machine, simply delete the current one through the `export` command and rerun mostr.

+There is no harm in using mostr from multiple devices, though there may be delays in updates if it is used in parallel.
+For best user experience,
+exit mostr on a device when you are done to ensure all changes are propagated.

 ## Reference